-In conclusion, we can say that the adaptive wavelet algorithm produces excellent results for all chosen wavenumbers κ .
-Adaptivity pays off especially for the direct ansatz, where the refinement towards the edges and vertices can be clearly observed.
+We conclude that the adaptive wavelet algorithm produces excellent results for all chosen wavenumbers κ .
+Adaptivity pays off especially for the direct ansatz, where the refinement towards the edges and vertices can clearly be observed.
 To achieve a similar accuracy with uniform mesh refinement, one would need much more degrees of freedom.
 This would not only take more time to compute, but may not be feasible any more as far as memory consumption is concerned.